mikelehu/IRK-FixedPoint/Code/Readme.txt

 ********************************************************************************
 CONTENTS:

-   prec.c:		Precision.
    def.c:               Parameters and general definitions we use in the code.
                         You must specify math-functions of your Odefun.

-   GaussTerminal.c:     An example to show how to call the numerical integration. math-Gauss.c:	An auxiliar file to call from mathematica (double precision).
+   Terminal-IRKFP.c:    An example to show how to run an integration from the Unix terminal. math-IRKFP.c:	An example to show how to run an integration from mathematica.

-   GaussInitData.c:     Contain "InitialData" with the initial values for some problems.

-   GaussCoefficients.c: Coefficients mij,bi,ci that define Inplicit Runge-Kutta method.
+   GaussCoefficients.c: Function to load Butcher tableau of the Implicit Runge-Kutta method and
+                        the coefficients of the  reformulation as explained in the article.
+                        We offer Gauss method coefficients for s=6, s=8, s=16.

-   GaussCommon.c:       Numerical integration method.
+   Common-IRKFP.c:      Numerical integration method.
 We will find these functions:

-	RKG () : 	   IRK method.
+	IRKFP () : 	         IRK Fixed-Point integration (main function).
-	RKG2():		   Both primary and secondary sequential for round-off error estimation.
-	Fixed_point_it (): Fixed iteration method.
+	Fixed_point_Step ():     Fixed iteration Step.
+	General_FP_It():         General fixed point iteration.
-	It_Jacobi():	   Standard fixed point iteration.
+	Partitioned_FP_It():     Partitioned fixed point iteration.
-	Yi_init();	   Initialization functions for Yi stages.

-	TheOutput():	   Output function for RKG ().
-	TheOutput2():	   Output function for RKG-2 ().
+        Default_Stage_init:      Initialization of Stages, Y_{n,i}=y_n
+        Interpolated_Stage_init	 Initialization of stages, Y_{n,i}=G(Y_{n-1,i})

+	MyOutput():	         An output function defined by the user.

-	NormalizedDistance(): check of convergence of the iteration.
+	NormalizedDistance():    Check convergence of the iteration.
-	StopCriterion ():   : Stopping criterion.
+	StopCriterion ():        Stopping criterion.
-	RemoveDigitsFcn()   : Rounding a floating point number with p-r significant binary digits.
+	RemoveDigits():          Rounding a floating point number with p-r significant binary digits.
+        CompensatedSummation():  Function to compute y_{n+1}=y_{n}+ sum_{i} L_{n,i}

-   GaussUserProblem.c:  Double pendulum and N-Body ode system:
+   Problems.c:  Examples of ODE systems and Hamiltonians: Double pendulum and N-Body problems.

 	Ode1()=OdePendulum():
 	Ham1()=HamPendulum():
 	Ode2()=OdeNBody():
 	Ham2()=HamNBody():

-   math-Gauss.tm:	Mathlink file.
+   math-IRKFP.tm:		 Mathlink file.

 *********************************************************************************
-OPTIONS:
+ARGUMENTS:

    You will have to specify next options for the numerical integration:
+     IRKFP (t0,t1,h, &gsmethod, &u, &system, &options, &thestat);

+       t0,t1: interval of numerical integration.
+       h:     stepsize.

-   ns= number of stages of Inplicit Runge-Kutta method. eda= name of differential equation.
+       gsmethod->ns: number of stages of Implicit Runge-Kutta Gauss collocation method. gsmethod->m, hc, hb: coefficients that define Implicit Runge-Kutta method. hsmethod->nu: interpolation coefficients to initialize stages.

-   algorithm= You must specify one of the next implementations options:
-	=  1 Standard fixed point iteration method.
-	=  2 Both integrations execute sequentially.

-   h= stepsize.
+       u->uu[neq], u->ee[neq]: initial values for the numerical integration.

+       system->neq: dimension of the differential equation.
+       system->eda: name of the function that compute differential equation. system->ham: name of the Hamiltonian.
+       system->rpar[]: real paramaters of the ODE system. system->ipar[]: integer parameters of the ODE system.

+       options.rtol[neq]:   relative tolerance.
+       options.atol[neq]:   absolute tolerance.
+       options.TheOutput:   name of the function defined by the user that execute at each step of the integration. options.filename:    name of the filename to write the numerical solution of the integration.
+       options.iteration:   kind of numerical iteration, general or partitioned. options.StageInitFn: name of the functon for the initialization of stages. options.rdigits:    number of binary digits we remove from L_{n,i}
-   sampling: we sample the numerical results once every "sampling" steps. filename = output binary filename.
+       options.sampling:    we sample the numerical results once every "sampling" steps. options.filename:    name of the output binary filename.

    thread_count: number of threads for parallel computation.

-   note: neq, t0, tf and some others options of the problems are
-         initialized with initial values.

 *********************************************************************************
 PARAMETERS (file: def.h):

    You can specify next parameters:

-   IOUT: default form (enable otuput binary file).
    PARALLEL: specify to run a parallel execution.

-   MAXIT 50 :  maximum number of fixed point iterations MAXKSW 10:  max number of steps to change second integration initialization mode.
-   RTOL,ATOL: fixed point iteration tolerances.
+   MAXIT:  maximum number of fixed point iterations RTOL,ATOL: fixed point iteration default tolerances.
-   PREC:
-       1=DOUBLEPRECISION

    #define DIR_TERM :  // Path Coefficients for terminal executions
    #define DIR_MATH :  // Path Coefficients for mathematica executions